local seo

 The human ingredients:

-Tools: Google Keyword Planner, SEMrush, Ahrefs, and Google’s own autocomplete and People Also Ask features.
+Tools: Google Keyword Planner, SEMrush, Ahrefs, and Google’s autocomplete and People Also Ask features.
+The free tools (autocomplete, related searches) often tell you more about actual intent than the paid ones.

 Practical guidelines: